Facilities for Postgraduate Students and Health & Safety Matters

 The postgraduate access rooms are A0.01 and B2.04.
 You will need to use your student ID card to enter these rooms.

 Postgraduate students are encouraged to attend conferences subject to the approval of their supervisor.
 DTA funded students have an overall total of £1,100 for travel and conference fees as part of their EPSRC DTA support, throughout their period of study.
 The Department will provide equal support for other students who have no government or sponsor support.
-After discussing conference attendance with their supervisor, students should email Phil Toner with the approximate cost and dates of the conference, copying in the supervisor.
+After discussing conference attendance with their supervisor, students should email the finance officer with the approximate cost and dates of the conference, copying in the supervisor.
 This must be done in advance of any bookings.
 Postgraduate students are not automatically covered by the University's travel insurance.
-Please check with Phil Toner in advance of the travel.
+Please check with the finance office in advance of the travel.

 PhD students are assigned a workspace (with desk, lockable cupboard and shelving) for their registration period.
 Workspace availability is limited and there is little scope for changing desks.
 Please do not move to another desk without consulting the Postgraduate Coordinator.
 Keys for the cupboards are available from the General Office in return for a deposit of £10 (returnable when you leave).